 Ager 3 (PG)

 Meals, insurance and flights are not included.
-In Ager we eat out in local restaurants where a full 3 course meal with wine usually costs only about 10-15euros.
+In Ager we eat out in local restaurants where a full 3 course meal with wine usually costs only about 11-16euros.
 Happy days!

-This year we are will once again be offering a specialised Pilot training course in Ager.
+Many years we also offer a specialised Pilot training course in Ager.
 This will be open to all CP qualified pilots with at least 25 hours airtime.
 You will learn advanced flying techniques, cover all the theory and have the opportunity to complete all Pilot Tasks as required by the BHPA.
 You will sit the Pilot Exam at the end of the week and finish the week with a new “Pilot” Rating.
 This week is an excellent chance for Club Pilots to get plenty of airtime, catch a lot of sunshine, dramatically improve their flying knowledge and go home with a qualification to be proud of.
 Best of all, we are NOT charging a penny extra.
 Book early as places are limited.

 See you in Ager!